homeworkprod/syslogmp/README.rst

 For more information, see `RFC 3164`_, "The BSD syslog Protocol".

-Please note that there is `RFC 5424`_, "The Syslog Protocol", which obsoletes `RFC 3164`_. syslog2IRC, however, only implements the latter.
+Please note that there is `RFC 5424`_, "The Syslog Protocol", which obsoletes `RFC 3164`_.
+This package, however, only implements the latter.

 .. _syslog2IRC: http://homework.nwsnet.de/releases/c474/#syslog2irc